 ENV-1C.
-Any housing or other development will be implemented in such a way as to have no adverse impact on the natural amenities, including protection of views, river meadows and orchards:
+Any housing or other development will be implemented in such a way as to have no adverse impact on the natural amenities, including protection of views and view corridors, river meadows, orchards and footpaths.
+There are no plans for new roads.